 Previously, Kip was a Director with the SRS Acquiom Transactional Group, where he collaborated with clients and counsel to negotiate M&A documents including purchase, escrow, payments, and other transactional agreements.
 Before joining SRS Acquiom, Kip was an attorney with a Denver-based boutique business law firm where he assisted clients with M&A transactions as well as general corporate governance and securities matters.

-Kip is an avid supporter of the Colorado Symphony, serving on the Associate Board and Colorado Symphony Fund Board, and the Colorado Rockies.
+Kip is an avid supporter of the Colorado Symphony, serving as Treasurer and Trustee.
 He is an active participant on the American Bar Association’s M&A Committee.
 In 2016, Kip completed Leadership 20 with the Denver chapter of the Association for Corporate Growth.

 Kip received his J.D. from the Sturm College of Law at the University of Denver and an M.S. in Economics, B.S. in Economics and B.A. in International Relations from Lehigh University.
 He is a member of the Colorado bar.